anngineery/nand2tetris/README.md

 Project: Build a full Hack Computer System that can run Hack assembly language programs (week 4) using components built from week 1-3

 ### Universal Turing Machine and Von Neumann Architecture
 Universal turing machine is a theoretical concept of a machine that can do everything enabled through software (stored program).
-An architecture that implements this is Von Neumann Architecture
+An architecture that implements this is Von Neumann Architecture, which is explained extensively below.

 #### Component 1: Memory
 - physical perspective: an array of registers
 - logical perspective: store data and instructions.
 To a computer, their type is indistinguishable.
 - there are 2 variants depending on how the memory is structured:
    1. data and memory in the same physical memory unit
-   2. they are kept in different memory units, thus have distinct address spaces -> known as the Harvard Architecture
+   2. they are kept in different memory units, thus have distinct address spaces -> known as the **Harvard Architecture**
 - side note: Why is RAM (Random Access Memory) called RAM?
 It means no matter which register you access (irrespective of the memory size and the register's location in it), the access time is the same.

 #### Component 2: CPU
 - responsible for executing the instructions loaded in memory -> fetch-decode-execute on repeat
 - An instruction specifies (1) what operation to perform, (2) which registers need to be read/write and (3) which instruction needs to be fetch for execution in the next cycle